msearle5/xygos/docs/dungeon.rst

 ==============

-Your character will begin their adventure with some basic supplies, and some extra gold with which to purchase more supplies at the town stores.
+Your character will begin their adventure with some basic supplies, and some extra cash with which to purchase more supplies at the town stores.

 You may enter any open store to buy items of the appropriate type.
 The price the shopkeeper requests is dependent on the price of the item.